 - It helps to reduce the chances of ordering slow-moving merchandise.

 - With an organized supply chain, you will reduce the chances of experiencing damaged, outdated, or expired products.

-- Most importantly, from the results in the calculation, you can better understand your profit margins.
+- Most importantly, from the calculation results, you can better understand your profit margins.
 Therefore, appropriate marketing strategies to boost your retail business or e-commerce business can be set in line.

 How Can Vencru Help You?

-For instance, here as so benefits, you stand to gain from using Vencru app as a retailer,
+For instance, here as such benefits, you stand to gain from using Vencru app as a retailer,